 Online servers of one of the most beloved PlayStation 4 exclusives, Driveclub, will be shutting down on 31 March, 2020.
-The news comes from Sony themselves who have announced the delisting of the game from PSN on PlayStation's official website .
+The news comes from Sony themselves who have announced the delisting of the game from PSN on PlayStation's .

 The report states that all online features for Driveclub, Driveclub VR and Driveclub Bikes will be completely terminated from the aforementioned date.
 All of the game's offline modes will remain fully playable however, but trouble here is that Driveclub is a title that relies heavily on its online play, so features like multiplayer racing, events, challenges and leaderboards will no longer be accessible.